 Pile is entitled to take appropriate measures to prevent damages and to ensure the availability of the Pile Services.
 This applies in particular if the Customer violates its contractual obligations.
 Such measures may include the partial or complete restriction of access to the Pile Services, especially with regards to the possibility of card payments or transfer orders.

 Pile is also entitled to restrict the Pile Services in whole or in parts if the Customer fails to pay any fees due.
-Pile has no influence on the restrictions of services imposed by the partner bank.
+Pile has no influence on the restrictions of services imposed by its Third Parties.

-The termination of the Pile Contract by the Customer has no effect upon the fixed-term deposit between the Customer and the partner bank.
-The termination of the fixed-term deposit contract is subject to the partner bank’s terms and conditions.
+The termination of the Pile Contract by the Customer has no effect upon the Treasury Contract between the Customer and Third Party.
+The termination of the Treasury Contract is subject to Third Parties terms and conditions.
 Pile may terminate the Pile Contract with a notice period of eight (4) weeks in text form.
 A termination by e-mail to the Customer is sufficient for this purpose.
 In case of such an ordinary termination, Pile is not obliged to give reasons.

 The right to an extraordinary termination for good cause remains unaffected.
 An important reason in this sense is especially given if the Customer:

 - is more than one month in default with the payment of an entire fee, e.g. the monthly pricing plan; is repeatedly in default with considerable parts of fees despite a reminder or notice;